Hi. I’m Thomas S. Groth, Esq.

-If you are ready to speak with a Tax Attorney about your IRS or state tax problems, we urge you to contact us with one of the following methods:
+If you are ready to speak with a Tax Attorney about your IRS or state tax problems, we urge you to contact us with one of the methods above.

 You Don’t Need to be Afraid when you have an Experienced IRS Attorney.